liferay/liferay-docs/user/articles/120-search/07-multilanguage-search.markdown

     $$$

-- At search time, any matching results (with any locale appended) can be returned.
+- At search time, matching results (with any locale appended) can be returned.

 ### Categories: [](id=assets-supporting-localized-search_categories)

 - The `name` and `description` fields support fully localized search.

-- At search time, any matching results (with any locale appended) can be returned.
+- At search time, matching results (with any locale appended) can be returned.

 ### Documents and Media File Entries: [](id=assets-supporting-localized-search_dm-file-entries)